fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 It's very easy to think that the parent contracts will just be magically merged into something that will make sense to our use case, or to make a mistake when we linearize them in our mind.
-Every use case will be different, so our framework can't save you the work of how to organize your contracts' hierarchy;
+Every use case will be different, so our framework can't save you from the work of organizing your contracts' hierarchy;
-but, we can make our contracts clearer and to just work for simple cases.
+but, we can make our contracts clearer and make sure that they will just work for simple cases.

-Since zeppelin-solidity 1.7 we have a suite of crowdsale contracts fully rewritten with all of this in mind.
+Since `zeppelin-solidity 1.7` we have a suite of crowdsale contracts fully rewritten with all of this in mind.

 The base contract